abdulgig/info_threefold_now/src/decentralized_we/hubs/hubs.md

 ### Hubs on the ThreeFold grid

-Hubs cloud is available on hosters that presents a centralised cloud platform solution or you can invest the effort to understand how to deploy a private instance of the software.
-The TF Grid offers a 3 solution where you can either rent capacity anywhere on the TF Grid (please find the [explorer](https://explorer.grid.tf/) here) or even take the step of creating your own TF Grid capacity, earn some digital currency by doing so and have your own hosted infrastructure for you digital hubs where you feel confortable of having it.
+Hubs cloud is available on hosters that present a centralized cloud platform solution but you can also invest the effort to understand how to deploy a private instance of the software and experience it that way.
+The TF Grid offers a solution where you can rent capacity anywhere on the TF Grid (please find the [explorer](https://explorer.grid.tf/) here) and deploy the hubs software similar to what the experiecen on a cloud would be or take it one step further and create your own TF Grid capacity, earn digital currency by doing so and have your own hosted infrastructure for your digital hubs where you feel comfortable of having it.

 More details coming soon!